-Building a Hot Tub
+Building a hot tub

 What is Required to to make a hot tub?

-Hot tubs are are architectural marvels that draws people's focus.
+A hot tub is an architecture marvel that draws people's focus.
 A hot tub's pureness and simplicity in design demands attention.
 However, the simplicity one finds in a hot tub is only the final result of years of R & D and a deep understanding of the principles of Cooperage.

 I often get customers who use our product and our web site as their home work in anticipation of building their own hot tub.
 Sure they are crafty and wood is easily accessible so maybe they will just build their own!
 In fact "build a hot tub" is one of the most often searched fraises under "hot tubs".
 I always give people the advice they seek and wish them luck on their endeavor.
 In reality the amount of work that goes into building a commercial grade hot tub requires two very important ingredients: